The Subtle Art of Resilience

 So, it didn’t work as planned, did it?

 Well find out what went wrong and do better next time.
 Don’t be afraid to fail.
 Be afraid not to try.

 Going through failures with a success mindset is making you develop strength like never before.

-That seems quite logical doesn’t it.
-Yet you would be surprised on how people keep repeating the same mistake without looking back at what they may have done wrong.
+That seems quite logical, doesn’t it?
+Yet you would be surprised by how people keep repeating the same mistake without looking back at what they may have done wrong.

 Success comes eventually when you are able to adjust a situation with the feedback you got from it.
 That’s what being resilient means.

 The important point here is not to use failure as a reason to tell yourself you can’t do it anyway.
 I can’t highlight this enough; failure is not a sign you should give up.
 It never is.
 It’s the sign you need to try again differently.

 What’s your Goal and Why do you Want to Achieve it?